vortexmakes/rkh-examples/blinky.cmake.cpp/README.md

 It contains Blinky state machine model

 #### _src_
-It includes the application code.
+It includes the application code written in C++ language.
 The most important files and directories are listed below:
 - _signal.h_: defines signals as enumerated constants, which are used as state machine triggers.
 - _event.h_: defines events types, which are derived from RKH framework types.
 - _priority.h_: defines active object priorities as enumerated constants.
-- _blinky.h/.c_: specifies and implements the Blinky active object.
+- _blinky.h/.cpp_: specifies and implements the Blinky active object.
 Please correlate this implementation with the state diagram shown above.
-- _main.c_: contains the `main()` function, which initializes both BSP and Blinky active object, then executes the RKH framework in order to orchestrates this reactive application.
+- _main.cpp_: contains the `main()` function, which initializes both BSP and Blinky active object, then executes the RKH framework in order to orchestrates this reactive application.
 - _rkhcfg.h_: adapts and configures RKH in compile-time.
 - _CMakeLists.txt_: to make the executable
 - _bsp.h_: defines the BSP abstraction layer
+- *rkhfwk_adapter.h*: defines utilities for using RKH framework in a C++ application.
+This file is going to be part of RKH framework in future releases.
+- *bsp_blinky.cpp*: implements a BSP specific part according to this example.

+##### _Other alternatives_
+Knowing that C++ is a powerful and versatile language, this project proposes additional alternatives to use RKH framework in a C++ application.
+To use these alternatives with the same CMake project you have to rename the following files to blinky.h/blinky.cpp.
+1. _blinky.public.h_/_blinky.public.cpp_:
+    - Every C callback just calls a specific C++ method of the active class.
+    - It means that every C callback has its own C++ method, which implements the dynamic action's behavior.
+    - C callbacks are private, static and non-member functions of the active class.
+    - Before accessing to active class members a callback must perform a downcast to the active class, because a pointer to an object of type RKH_SMA_T (base class) is passed as parameter.
+It represents the active object or context. is passed as parameter of callbacks.
+This parameter
+    - Using inheritance the behavior of state machine's actions could be dynamically changed.
+2. _blinky.private.h_/_blinky.private.cpp_:
+    - C callbacks are non-member functions, so they are declared as friends of the active class.
+    - These callbacks implement the dynamic action's behavior using C++ as usual.
+    - Before accessing to active class members a callback must perform a downcast to the active class, because a pointer to an object of type RKH_SMA_T (base class) is passed as parameter.
+It represents the active object or context.

 #### _third-party_
 It contains Git submodules almost exclusively.